 Grab Some Goat Cheese from Cafayate Goats

 Located some 2 kilometers out of town is Cafayate Goats.
-Specialising in goat cheese, you can visit this working farm for a tour of the cheese making facility or skip the tour and buy delicious cheese to enjoy with one of your most recent purchases you were sure to make at one of the best wineries in Cafayate.
+Specializing in goat cheese, you can visit this working farm for a tour of the cheese-making facility or skip the tour and buy delicious cheese to enjoy with one of your most recent purchases you were sure to make at one of the best wineries in Cafayate.

 Explore the Quebrada de las Conchas